 EPS Y4 means EPS four calendar years ago.
 Therefore, those formulas are saying that EPS must have gone up each year in order to be included on the list.

-Exchange is the exchanges you want to include on the list.
-This list includes both US and Canadian stocks.
+This list includes both US and Canadian stocks (Exchange).

 Trades that last a few weeks to a few months more your style?
 My Complete Method Stock Swing Trading Course guides you through a complete method for swing trading explosive stocks.

-Variations of the Buy the Dip Stock Scan
+Variations of the “Stocks to Buy on The Dip” Scan

-It is a pretty simple scan, but it really narrows it down to companies that produce growth and are expected to continue producing it.
+These are pretty simple scans, but they really narrow it down to companies that produce growth and are expected to continue producing it.

-Remove the “growth estimates” at the bottom of the scan to get more stocks, since a lot of stocks aren’t popular enough to have growth estimates published on them (and will thus be eliminated if those criteria are included).
-By making this change, performance of the whole portfolio +115.4% over the last year.
-39 stocks made that list, including more high flyers, but also some duds.
+- Remove the “growth estimates” at the bottom of the scan to get more stocks, since a lot of stocks aren’t popular enough to have growth estimates published on them (and will thus be eliminated if those criteria are included).
+Many Canadian stocks are eliminated for this reason.

-You could also reduce the growth criteria to get more stocks that would still be quality.
-Reducing the >15s to >10s increases the number of stocks to 23, and the overall performance of the stocks drops off (114.9% as a portfolio versus 123.5% with the higher criteria).
+- You could also reduce the growth criteria to get more stocks that would still be quality.
+Reducing the >15s to >10s increases the number of stocks, but the overall performance of these stocks as a portfolio may drop off slightly.

 There are nearly infinite variations of this type of scan.
 Take from it what you will and leave the rest.